Bleschke/LinuxPasswordCracker/README.md

 All files need to placed in the same file location/folder in order for the program to run (unless you specify the file location).

-To run the program, type in a terminal window:
+To run the program, type the following in a terminal window under the directory in which the files were placed:

         sudo python assignment2.py